 Even the doc’s promotional trailer has won an award from Canada’s Yes Let’s Make a Movie Film Festival

-This brings the Award count to a total of TEN for a project that was in great jeopardy of never even being fully filmed after the first day of principle shooting, after the originally scheduled lead actor could not appear due to an unexpected death (not his own).
+This brings the Award count to a total of eleven for a project that was in great jeopardy of never even being fully filmed after the first day of principal shooting after the originally scheduled lead actor could not appear due to an unexpected death (not his own).

-As chronicled in the doc itself and the reviews, the original Disregard experience, while a struggle of ego and misadventure balanced by teamwork and inspiration , has lead Mike to a greater epiphany with his revisioning of the original story into the revamped creation of the written works of Distance from Avalon as a stage-play, screenplay, and novella and the subsequent Avalonia Festival which has grown to include Theater https://distancefromavalon.com/stage/ and Photography competitions. https://filmfreeway.com/APC
+As chronicled in the doc itself and the reviews, the original Disregard experience, while a struggle of ego and misadventure balanced by teamwork and inspiration, has led Mike to a greater epiphany with his revisioning of the original story into the revamped creation of the written works of Distance from Avalon as a stage-play, screenplay, and novella and the subsequent Avalonia Festival which has grown to include Theater and Photography competitions. https://filmfreeway.com/APC

 Although many of the particulars involved in the original Disregard the Vampire project have grown apart with the passage of time, now freeing Distance from Avalon to be marketed as a “project fully without attachments” in regards to cast and crew, Mike says of his relaunched vision with its new title and advanced themes, “My time in Avalon has not ended.”